-The park will be fully closed on April 29 for a construction project
+The park will be fully closed on April 29 for an extended period

 Berlin-Ichthyosaur State Park to close for extensive road improvement project on April 29, 2021.
-The closure isanticipated to last through the summer months.
+The closure isanticipated to last through the summer and fall months.

 This summer, one of Nevada’s most loved and unique state parks will receive much-needed improvements to its access roads through a federally funded grant.
 To ensure public safety, Berlin-Ichthyosaur State Park will be closed in its entirety during the duration of the restoration and rehabilitation project.
 The closure includes the ghost town, campground, picnic area and fossil shelter.